adkinsrs/sadkins_site/misc.md

 * May 28 - The Legend of Zelda: Breath of the Wild - Switch
 * May 30 - Hexcells - PC
 * Jun 2 - Mom Hid My Game 2 - Switch
+* Jun 21 - The Looker - PC

 ### Books I have read